 A skin prick test is also an option.
 This test involves using a fine needle to insert a small amount of a suspected allergen beneath the skin.
 Redness or swelling at the site of the skin prick test suggests an allergic reaction to the substance.

 However, blood tests and skin prick tests may not be useful, as they commonly produce false-positive results.
-Also, as experts believe that EoE may not be IgE-mediated, these tests may have little to no value.
+Also, as

 There is currently no cure for EoE.
 However, a combination of dietary changes and medical treatments may help manage inflammation and alleviate symptoms.